OGGM/oggm/docs/flowlines.rst

      inversion (leading to multiple temperature sensitivity parameters for large glaciers).

+.. admonition:: **Summary**

    **When to use:** when geometry matters, and when length is a important variable.
    For mountain glaciers (e.g. Alps, Himalayas).

    **When not to use:** for ice caps, badly outlined glaciers, very large and flat glaciers, for global applications where geometrical details matters less.

 Elevation-band flowlines
 ~~~~~~~~~~~~~~~~~~~~~~~~